subhamrex/Sales_Insights_PowerBI-Project/README.md

 ### Instructions to setup mysql on your local computer

-1. Follow step in this video to install mysql on your local computer
+1. Install mysql on your local computer

-1. SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video
+2. SQL database dump is in db_dump.sql file above.
+Download `db_dump.sql` file to your local computer and import it.
+Besides make sure that your mysql server is running.After that connect  Mysql in Power BI.

 ### Data Analysis Using SQL